zakkor/ricem/README.md

 Try it with mine: `ricem dl https://github.com/zakkor/ricem-themes`

 It only contains two themes that contain an .Xresources each.

+- To upload your theme folder to a Github repository:

+`ricem upload git@github.com:username/repo`

+Please note that the Github url <b>needs</b> to be in SSH form (like above), and you <b>need</b> to have a SSH key registered to your PC active on your Github account.

+It will probably not upload if the repository has things that aren't in your theme folder. --- _maybe should add a `--force` flag for this?_

 ## Installing
 - Grab `ricem` and `.conf` from [the latest release](https://github.com/zakkor/ricem/releases).